 - Causes cerebral vasodilation:

-- Syncope
+- Syncope (short loss of conciousness)

 - Headache

 - May lead to oxidative damage to the brain:

-- Probable cause of syndrome of delayed neurologic sequelae (DNS).
+- Probable cause of delayed neurologic syndrome (DNS).

 - Associated with reperfusion injury.

-- CO and NO are known second messengers - CO, NO and CN- bind to heme and inhibit CcOX. - NO targets intracellular heme. - NO impairs heme synthesis and enhances have dealered by increasing heme oxygenase activity.
+- CO and NO are known second messengers

+- CO, NO bind to heme and inhibit CcOX.

+- NO targets intracellular heme.

+- NO impairs heme synthesis and enhances heme destruction by increasing heme oxygenase activity.